 Bose pioneered active noise-cancellation technology for the consumer market, so it's no surprise that QC 35 II are mighty impressive in that respect.
 And because they've been out a bit longer than the 700, you can pick them up at a very competitive price.

 Aside from three levels of noise-cancellation, they're ultra-comfy and deliver a detailed and entertaining sound.
 The fact Google Assistant is built-in just adds to their appeal – it means you can control your tunes hands-free, or make calls to your contacts without fishing your phone out of your pocket.

 Musically, the Sonys, B&Ws and Sennheisers towards the top of this list will impress you more.
-And unlike the B&W PX7, they won't automatically pause your music when you lift up an earcup.
-Still, as some of the best headphones with a mic for making voice calls as well as listening to music, the Bose QC 35 II are a solid bet.
+But as some of the best headphones with a mic for making voice calls as well as listening to music, the Bose QC 35 II are a solid bet.

 Read the full Bose QuietComfort 35 II review

 Very similar in look and feel to the Sony WH-1000XM3 headphones, these are light and comfortable enough to wear through even the most epic-length conference calls.
 Battery life is strong and the Bluetooth 5 connectivity provides plenty of wireless range.
 There are three levels of noise cancelling, which you can toggle with the press of an ear cup, plus a solid 30-hour battery life.